XRPLF/xrpl-dev-portal/content/exchange-guide.md

 ## Flow of Funds

 The remaining sections describe how funds flow through the accounts managed by Alpha Exchange as its users begin to deposit, trade, and redeem XRP balances.
-To illustrate the flow of funds, this document uses the tables introduced in a [previous section](#balance-sheets).
+To illustrate the flow of funds, this document uses the tables introduced in the ["Balance Sheets" section](#balance-sheets).

-There are three main steps involved in an exchange's typical flow of funds:
+There are four main steps involved in an exchange's typical flow of funds:

 1. [Deposit XRP into Exchange](#deposit-xrp-into-an-exchange)